A masterpiece of the early Italian Renaissance, Andrea Mantegna’s Bridal Chamber has been described as the most beautiful room in the world.

 The painted story of David and Goliath is so different from Michelangelo’s definitive sculpture just few years before, but who knows of it?
 He might as well have painted on the interior of a broom cupboard.

 Michelangelo was, of course, predominantly a sculptor.
 That is obvious when viewing his frescos.
-Look at his his depiction of Daniel: the contrapposto pose, the assemblage, the active limbs.
+Look at his depiction of Daniel: the contrapposto, the assemblage, the active limbs.
 Michelangelo is almost experimenting in 3D and these are clearly the work of a sculptor.

 Not the most spiritual of Popes, he spent most of his pontificate going to war.
 It is said he fathered a daughter and apparently had several male lovers.
 Michelangelo was not a fan and initially refused the Sistine commission.
 During the execution of the work he complained bitterly about late payment.